Boosterz22/PONIA-WIDGET-LFFI/replit.md

 ## System Architecture

-PONIA AI is a secure full-stack application using a client-server architecture with an Express.js (Node.js) backend and React 18 (Vite 5) frontend.
+PONIA is a secure full-stack application using a client-server architecture with an Express.js (Node.js) backend and React 18 (Vite 5) frontend.
 Data is persisted in PostgreSQL via Drizzle ORM, and user authentication is handled by Supabase.

 **Key Architectural Decisions and Features:**